JonJagger/cyber-dojo/misc.md

 `"support_filenames": [ string* ]`

   The names of necessary supporting files.
-Each of these files must exist in the directory.
+Each of these files must exist in the languages' directory.
 For example, junit .jar files or nunit .dll assemblies.
-  These are symlinked from the `cyberdojo/languages` folder to each animals `cyberdojo/katas/...` subfolder.
+  These are symlinked from the `/var/www/cyberdojo/languages` folder to each animals `/var/www/cyberdojo/katas/...` subfolder.
   Despite the name `"support_filenames"` you can symlink a folder if required.
   <br>Not required if you do not need support files.
 - - - - - - - - - - - - - - - - - - - -